How to Create Embroidered Spring Blossom Branches — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If your branch design is complex, consider sketching it on paper first and then transferring it to fabric using carbon paper.
+• 1If your branch design is complex, consider sketching it on paper first and then transferring to fabric using carbon paper.
+This allows for easier corrections and ensures a cleaner transfer onto your linen.

 Related Activities You Might Enjoy